For many years, peat has featured in most garden composts but this has come at a huge cost to rare peatlands in both the UK and overseas.

 Helping you to go peat-free

 Fortunately, there are other ways to care for our plants that don’t require peat.
 At Kebur, we’ve taken the decision to only supply peat-free compost.
-We offer a choice of high quality multi-purpose composts that have been proven and tested to suit a wide range of garden needs.
+We offer high quality multi-purpose compost that has been proven and tested to suit a wide range of garden needs.

 So whether you’re potting petunias or planting a pear tree, why not join us in our peat-free pledge for 2021 and get gardening with a clear conscience?